Peter DeBoer: Vegas Golden Knights

 On January 15, 2020, DeBoer was hired as the head coach of the Vegas Golden Knights, replacing Gerard Gallant.
 The Golden Knights advanced to the Western Conference finals but fell to the Dallas Stars in five games.

 In the COVID-shortened 2020–21 season, DeBoer led the Knights to a 40–14–2 record, tied for the most points in the league with the Colorado Avalanche.
 They placed second in the West Division as they had five fewer regulation wins than the Avalanche.
 They lost in the Stanley Cup semifinals to the Montreal Canadiens in six games.

 The Golden Knights finished the 2021–22 season with a 43–31–8 record under DeBoer's leadership and failed to make the playoffs for the first time in franchise history.
 On May 16, 2022, DeBoer was relieved of his duties as head coach, finishing with an overall 98–50–12 record in Vegas.

 Dallas Stars

 On June 21, 2022, just over one month after his dismissal from Vegas, DeBoer was hired as the head coach of the Dallas Stars, replacing Rick Bowness.

 On June 6, 2025, DeBoer was fired by the Stars after their third consecutive loss in the conference finals.
+Stars' general manager Jim Nill revealed that DeBoer's comments about goaltender Jake Oettinger following a game 5 loss to the Edmonton Oilers on May 29 was one of the reasons that led to his firing.

+New York Islanders

+On April 5, 2026, DeBoer was named head coach of the New York Islanders after the firing of Patrick Roy.